-|Objectives||* Students will be proficient in their understanding of appropriate mathematical techniques when commencing undergraduate study.
+1. Students will be proficient in their understanding of appropriate mathematical techniques when commencing undergraduate study.

-* Students will display competency, working individually and in groups.
+2. Students will display competency, working individually and in groups.

-*Students will have acquired critical reasoning and problem solving skills in order to solve mathematical problems.
+3. Students will have acquired critical reasoning and problem solving skills in order to solve mathematical problems.

 EPMATH303 may include the following topics:

-1. Numeracy: order of operation, fractions, decimals, percentages, ratios, rates, directed numbers, scientific notation, scientific calculator.
+- Numeracy: order of operation, fractions, decimals, percentages, ratios, rates, directed numbers, scientific notation, scientific calculator.

-2. Algebra: simplification, evaluation, expansion, factorization, solving linear equations, solving linear inequations, using formulae, interpreting and solving word problems, rules of indices.
+- Algebra: simplification, evaluation, expansion, factorization, solving linear equations, solving linear inequations, using formulae, interpreting and solving word problems, rules of indices.

-3. Graphing linear relationships: the number plane, the line y = mx + b, gradient, y-intercept, line of best fit, application to other variables with linear relationships.
+- Graphing linear relationships: the number plane, the line y = mx + b, gradient, y-intercept, line of best fit, application to other variables with linear relationships.

-4. Probability: simple probability, experimental probability, Venn diagrams, contingency tables, tree diagrams and tables
+- Probability: simple probability, experimental probability, Venn diagrams, contingency tables, tree diagrams and tables

-5. Statistics: frequency distribution tables and graphs, sigma notation, measures of central tendency (mean, mode, median), measures of dispersion (range, standard deviation and variance), the normal curve.
+- Statistics: frequency distribution tables and graphs, sigma notation, measures of central tendency (mean, mode, median), measures of dispersion (range, standard deviation and variance), the normal curve.

 Face to Face On Campus 5 hour(s) per Week for 12 Weeks

 Face to Face On Campus 1 hour(s) per Week for 11 Weeks